 What interest rate change notification is issued?Show more

-The changes to the variable interest rates will be published in The Australian on Monday 9 January 2017.
+The changes to the variable interest rates was published in The Australian before Friday 23 June 2017 and Monday 26 June 2017.

 The new 'actual' repayment details the frequency and amount that will be debited from your account based on your instructions (for example, the new minimum monthly repayment may be $455.20 and you may have advised that you want to pay an additional $50 in all instances each month, thus your new 'actual' repayment will be $505.20 each month).